 Most importantly, always prioritize your own safety over the comfort of your employer or peers.

-Food allergies are a serious medical issue that can have profoundly negative impacts on your health and well-being if ignored.
+Food allergies are a serious medical issue that can have profoundly negative impacts on your health and well-being.

-For this reason, it’s important for individuals with food allergies to take proactive measures to protect their own interests.
+For this reason, it’s important that you take proactive measures to protect yourself in the workplace.

-To repeat, yes, food allergies are usually a workplace disability under the ADA and related laws.
+To repeat, yes, food allergies are usually considered to be a workplace disability under the ADA and related laws.